 Year-Round Academic Enrichment and College Guidance Programming

 We have found that it is crucial for PAYS summer students to continue to be connected to faculty and student mentors after the end of the residential summer program.
-During the school year, the director and program manager meet with the family of each junior in PAYS.
+During the school year, the assistant director meets with the family of each junior in PAYS.
 In the early fall, Pomona College student “counselors” are assigned to each senior high school student to assist him or her throughout the process of applying for college and for financial aid.
 PAYS offers a variety of supportive, individual and small group meetings throughout the year.
 In the fall, these meetings focus on the needs of seniors for whom the college admissions process looms urgently.
 Meeting topics include college selection and the college application process; writing a strong application essay; selecting and approaching recommenders and preparing effective information packages for them.
 In addition, staff members of Pomona’s admissions office lead college admissions workshops to prepare students for admission to highly selective colleges.

 Bilingual (Spanish/English) financial aid workshops for students and their parents form another important component of the year-round academic support program provided by PAYS.
 Evaluative surveys of PAYS participants have consistently shown that the bilingual financial aid information sessions have provided crucial information on financing a college education.
 Many students from low income families have never even considered attending a private college because they fear they will not be able to afford college tuition.
 However, Pomona College admits students entirely based upon their academic merits and talents and is committed to meeting each student’s full financial need, and many peer colleges have similar policies in place.
 An education at a highly selective liberal arts college can be more affordable for a student from a low income family than attending a public university.
 It is essential that students from low income backgrounds be told that a private liberal arts education is a valid option for them.

-For PAYS Juniors, PAYS provides a 10-week comprehensive SAT preparation program through Revolution Prep.
+For PAYS Juniors, PAYS provides a 10-week comprehensive SAT preparation program through Veritas Prep.
 As a result of this training, PAYS students have consistently performed above the average on each section of the SAT compared to other students at their high schools.